EdwardBetts/wikichen.is/_posts/writing/2013-12-31-fail-fast-face-forward.md

 1. Spend more time documenting my life here.

-    Frank Chimero's resolve to [double down on his personal site](http://frankchimero.com/blog/2013/12/homesteading-2014/) captures perfectly my thoughts on the state of self-expression on the web.
+    Frank Chimero's resolve to [double down on his personal site](http://frankchimero.com/blog/2013/12/homesteading-2014/) captures perfectly my thoughts on the state of self-expression on the web, and my own endeavors to create a fuller, more personal portrait of myself online.

 1. Become a more interesting person.

-    I would not want to hang out with the person I am now.
+    It pays to be an interesting person, because everyone enjoys meeting interesting people.
+That said, I would not want to hang out with the person I am now.
 Do everything above and maybe by next year's end I'll grab a beer or two with myself.

 - - -